Although the vast majority of Mellotron owners have been respectable (-ish) musicians, there are a few celebrated cases of 'unusual' owners.

 Another 'celebrity' Mellotron owner was the recently departed King Hussein of Jordan.
 There's no record of what happened to the machine, but if it needs a good home I'll pay the shipping costs...

-Possibly the most bizarre celebrity owner was L. Ron Hubbard (at the unidentified organ and Mellotron, left), the dodgy science fiction author turned Scientology guru.
-He died many years ago now, but Scientology UK HQ in Sussex, southern England is open to the public and in his office is a MkII in beautiful condition (cosmetically), obviously never moved since its delivery.
+Possibly the most bizarre celebrity owner was L. Ron Hubbard (at the unidentified organ and Mellotron, right), the dodgy-science-fiction-author-turned-Scientology-guru.
+He died many years ago now, but Scientology UK HQ in Sussex, southern England is open to the public and, in his office, is his MkII in beautiful condition (cosmetically), obviously never moved since its delivery.
 When it was discovered by a crack team of Mellotron experts, its innards were in fairly bad shape, but I believe it's now been restored to full Mellotronic health.
 Shame it's shut away in a dusty museum to one of the less reputable cults, really (against stiff competition, too).
 Oh well...

 It's (sort of) interesting to note that almost all the 'oddball' owners here owned MkII machines.
 Of course, the Mellotron's only real burst of publicity was when the MkII first appeared, although Streetly sold far more machines in the '70s.
 The MkII's chief advantage for the home market over its more portable successor was the left-hand manual rhythms, making it a perfectly feasible stand-alone instrument.
 The M400 really needs some sort of accompaniment for extended playing, but the MkII is entirely self-sufficient, in a rather cheesy sort of way.

 I'm sure there's a few more famous faces with a murky Mellotronic background out there.
 All submissions to the usual address...
-Oh to have a recording of Princess Margaret playing the 'Tron...
+Oh, to have a recording of Princess Margaret playing the Mellotron...